 Client printers policy settings

-The Client Printers section contains policy settings for client printers, including settings to auto-create client printers, retain printer properties, and connect to print servers.
+The Client Printers section includes policy settings for client printers, including settings to auto-create client printers, retain printer properties, and connect to print servers.

 Auto-create client printers